 1/2 cup chopped sweet potato

-In a large saucepan, saute onions and garlic in oil for a few minutes.
-Add ginger and seasonings.
+In a large saucepan, saute onions, garlic and fresh ginger in oil for a few minutes.
+Add seasonings.
 After a minute or so, add in tomatoes, optional vegetables, salt and water.
 Simmer for 20-30 minutes.
 In a separate bowl, or larger-than-needed heat proof measuring cup (I use a 2 cup glass liquid measuring cup), mix peanut butter (or almond butter) and about another equal part of hot liquid from the stew (I use a ladle to get some from the pot) together with a whisk.
 When mixed well, add it slowly to the pot and simmer another 15 minutes or so.
 Adjust salt and seasonings as needed.

 This would make a good choice for a crock pot meal and will be very freezer friendly after it has been cooked and cooled.